Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Regularization

-Ref.\ \cite{par14} begins with a major inconsistency between (1.1) and (1.3).
-The first statement is written as a complete asymptotic expansion, where the $\sim$ symbol implies divergence, but then the finite terms are represented by the following statement:
+Ref.\ \cite{par14} also begins with a major inconsistency between (1.1) and (1.3).
+The first statement is written as a complete asymptotic expansion accompanied by the $\sim$ symbol, thereby implying divergence.
+Then the finite terms are given by the following definition:

-At no stage does Paris discuss the meaning of the := symbol, which looks like another version of the equivalence symbol.
-In fact, this symbol does not appear throughout the remainder of Ref.\ \cite{par14}.
-Nevertheless, let us accept the premise that $\Omega(z)$ is finite according to Eq.\ (\ref{six}) and that as a result it always has a finite remainder for any value of $N$.
-This means in turn that it does not need to be regularised as claimed by Paris.
+That is, $\Omega(z)$ is defined to be equal to the terms on the rhs of (\ref{six}).
+However, from Eq.\ (\ref{four}) it is also equal to the asymptotic series in the asymptotic expansion of $\ln \Gamma(z)$.
+Yet $\ln \Gamma(z)$ is written in terms of the same terms but with the $\sim$ symbol.
+Since $\Omega(z)$ is now finite, it must have a finite remainder for any value of $N$.
+The sudden replacement of the $\sim$ symbol by an equals sign together with the introduction of the definition symbol seems to have led Paris to conclude that there is no need for regularization.
+In fact, all that has been accomplished is that the complexity of the situation has been obscured.

-Where Paris has missed the need for regularisation is in the introduction of his so-called terminant function $T(z)$ in Eq.\ (\ref{five}).
-As explained in Ch.\ 21 of Dingle's book, terminants are divergent asymptotic series whose coefficients are given by the gamma function.
+Where the need for regularization has been missed is by the introduction of the so-called terminant function $T(z)$ in Eq.\ (\ref{five}).
+As explained in Ch.\ 21 of Ref.\ \cite{din73}, terminants are divergent asymptotic series whose coefficients are given by the gamma function.
 For example, Dingle shows by Borel summation that a Type I terminant can be expressed as

 where

 The integral in Eq.\ (\ref{sevena}) can be written in terms of the incomplete gamma function by using No.\ 3.383(10) in Ref.\ \cite{gra94}.
 Then one finds that the above result reduces to

 where, in addition to the condition on ${\rm arg}\, x$, $\Re \, (n+ \alpha) >0$.